Barnaul: Russian Empire

 While 1730 is considered Barnaul's official establishment date, its first mention dates back to 1724.
 It was granted city status in 1771.
 Chosen for its proximity to the mineral-rich Altai Mountains and its location on a major river, it was founded by the wealthy Demidov family.
 The Demidovs wanted to develop the copper in the mountains, and soon found substantial deposits of silver as well.
 In 1747, the Demidovs' factories were taken over by the Crown.
 Barnaul became the centre of silver production of the Russian Empire.

 In 1914, Barnaul was the site of the largest conscription riot in Russia during World War I. There were more than 100 casualties from the fighting.

-Maria Stepanovna (née Zudilova) (1912–1996) was born and lived as a child in this city.
-She later became the mother of American actresses Natalie Wood (born Natalia Zakharenko) and Lana Wood (born Lana Gurdin).
-Her father Stepan was killed in the 1918 street fighting between the Whites and Reds following the Revolution.
-Afterward her mother took Maria and her siblings as refugees to Harbin, China.
-Maria married a Russian there, and they had a daughter Olga together.
-Maria eventually immigrated with Olga to the United States, where she married another Russian immigrant, from Vladivostok, and had two daughters with him.
+Mary 'Marie' 'Maria' Stepanovna Zudilova Tatuloff Zacharenko Gurdin (1908–1998) was reputedly born in this city.
+She later became the mother of American actresses Natalie and Lana Wood.
+Her father Stepan was reputedly killed in the 1918 street fighting between the Whites and Reds following the Revolution.
+Afterward her mother took Mary and her siblings as refugees to Harbin, China.
+Mary married Alexander Tatuloff there in 1925, and they had a daughter Olga together.
+Mary eventually immigrated to the United States, where she divorced Alexander in 1936 and later married Nicholas Zacharenko, from Ussuriysk, and had two daughters with him.